 The truth is that most of the 62 national parks are located in the Western United States.
 That’s a bummer for this Vermonter and anyone else that lives in the Northeastern United States.
 If you want to visit one of the 419 sites managed by the National Park Service, then the playing field becomes a bit more level.

 The National Park Service divides its properties into regions, detailed in the national park map below.
-If you’re looking for a national historic park, national monument, or nationals seashore/lakeshore, chances are there’s a national park site near you!
+If you’re looking for a national historic park, national monument, or national seashore/lakeshore, chances are there’s a national park site near you!

 Our Favorite National Parks for Camping and Hiking